TylerJGabb/maths/primality and cryptography/README.txt

 *Fixed GNP (generate next prime function) to work for any positive integer *Added profiler.py file, containing methods to be used for running experiments
     to generate plots and timing profiles for the functions

-TO ACCESS THBE FUNCTIONS, IN CONSOLE TYPE: from profiler import *

-after you have done this, you will have access to the functions via the following

 Primes.LPF(n), gives the largest prime factor of n Primes.GNP(n), gives THE NEXT PRIME after the integer n